cowprotocol/cowswap/README.md

 Fee quote requests and posting orders are sent to the Orderbook API.
 This API has the responsibility of collecting orders and handing them to the solvers.

-The reference implementation of the API is [gp-v2-services](https://github.com/cowprotocol/services).
+The reference implementation of the API is [CoW Protocol Services](https://github.com/cowprotocol/services).

 The API endpoint is configured using the environment variable `REACT_APP_ORDER_BOOK_URLS`: